NicolasBernaerts/readynas-102/README.md

-# readynas-scripts
+# ReadyNAS-102

-Various scripts to extend ReadyNAS capabilities
+You'll find below some guides to install Debian & Open Media Vault on ReadyNAS-102.

+With few adaptations, it should be applicable to other ReadyNAS references.